jeffThompson/PhysicalComputing/Assignments/01_ButtonsAndLEDs.md

 ## DELIVERABLES
 To turn in your project, please upload the following files to Canvas:
-* Photographs or scans of project sketches
+* 2-3 photographs of your finished project
-* Photograph of breadboard prototype
+* A short description of your project: what it does, a little bit about how it works, materials used

 Additionally, we'll shoot a video during class demonstrating your project